mikaelvesavuori/figmagic/readme.md

 ## Installation

 You can use Figmagic either as an NPM package in its own folder, or as part of your projects.
+It is assumed you will use it as a dependency.

 ### Standalone

-Running it standalone might be fine if you wish to isolate the tokens/spec generation, or if you don't have a project in which to place Figmagic, or if it simply makes more sense to have it on its own.
+Running it standalone might be fine if you wish to isolate the tokens/spec generation, or if you don't have a project in which to place Figmagic, or if it simply makes more sense to have it on its own (for example doing a project in a non-Node environment).

+Use `.` as a value in the path in the NPM config block to resolve from the Figmagic root.

 * Clone/download the repository
 * Place it where you want it!